venky111/csv-parser/README.md

  - Default value : false

 **isRemoteUrl**
- - Its a boolean to to represent if filepath passed is remote.
+ - Its a boolean to represent if filepath passed is remote.
  - Default value : false

 **isData**